 For every promise God gives, a specific path and timing is required for fulfillment.
 You know the promises He has given you.
 To see those promises come to pass we must surrender our own plans about how and when He will bring to pass what He has promised.
 Though the path is painful and the waiting hard, will you stand in uncompromising faith to see the promise fulfilled?
 Will you follow His directive, “do not plan” and follow His path and His timing or will you go your own way?

 Homer and Wanda

 P.S.
-At this pivotal Passover season our family extends our blessing and love to you.
-Great and amazing miracles are about to take place.
+At this pivotal Passover season our family extends our blessing to you.
+Great miracles are about to take place.
 Though we suffered much through March, we believe an imminent fulfillment is at hand for His Bride.

 We thank Katie Barker for following God’s lead and posting the wonderful word that is the inspiration for today’s post.